The Historic Cape May Lighthouse: A Guide to History, Attractions, and Nearby Dining

 The Lighthouse in Modern Times

-In addition to being a working lighthouse, the Cape May Lighthouse has become a popular tourist destination.
-Visitors can explore the lighthouse’s base, which houses a museum featuring exhibits about its history and the keepers who once lived there.
+The lighthouse is also a popular tourist spot.
+Visitors can explore the base, which features a museum about its history and the keepers who lived there.
+Climbing the 199 steps to the top offers views of Cape May Point, the Atlantic Ocean, and Delaware Bay. can explore the lighthouse’s base, which houses a museum with exhibits on its history and the keepers who once lived there.
 Climbing the 199 steps to the top offers stunning panoramic views of Cape May Point, the Atlantic Ocean, and Delaware Bay.

 Architectural Features and Design

-The Cape May Lighthouse is a striking example of mid-19th-century lighthouse construction.
-Built in the traditional cylindrical shape, it features a masonry structure with walls 3 feet thick at the base and tapering to 18 inches at the top.
-This design provides strength and stability, enabling the lighthouse to withstand the harsh coastal elements.
+The Cape May Lighthouse exemplifies mid-19th-century lighthouse design.
+It has a traditional cylindrical shape with masonry walls that are 3 feet thick at the base and taper to 18 inches at the top.
+This sturdy structure helps it withstand coastal weather.

 Cape May NJ